 Supporting your studies with ready-to-go reference assays

-Get full confidence in your QuantiMir-supported qPCR miRNA profiling studies with this kit for measuring endogenous miR-16 in human or mouse cells.
+Get full confidence in your QuantiMir-supported qPCR miRNA profiling studies with this kit for measuring the endogenous RNU43 snoRNA in human, mouse, and rat cells.
 Uses the same QuantiMir workflow and reagents as our QuantiMir Kit.

 - Simple and robust procedure

 - Rapidly and efficiently convert all small RNAs into cDNAs for qPCR

 - Suitable for high-throughput screening of clinical samples

 - Sensitive and accurate (see the data in the Supporting Data section below)

 The QuantiMir Kit enables robust miRNA quantitation through a simple and efficient workflow

 Highly efficient poly-A tailing and reverse transcription in a single reaction tube provides uniform cDNA synthesis of miRNAs.
 The optimized reaction conditions and buffer components maximize cDNA yield when starting with several micrograms down to picograms of input total RNA.
 The universal 3′ tag sequence incorporated during reverse transcription enables easily scalable and accurate miRNA expression analysis by qPCR—profile thousands of different miRNAs from a single reverse transcription reaction.

 - Tag all small RNAs with a poly-A tail